carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 ::: objectives
 After completing this episode, participants should be able to

-- describe the basic structure of a CSV format for storing and processing metadata.
+- describe the basic structure of a CSV format for storing and processing metadata,
-- open and investigate a simple CSV file.
+- open and investigate a simple CSV file,
 - explain the main difference between an xslx and a csv format.

 :::